Kalan8/frontend-demo/README.md

 user-friendly.
 It could be good to have a simple page for people who want to register for the lottery.
 An authentication system to allow an admin or administration staff to reach administration page.
-On this page, the user can administrate the list of users so create/update/delete or import a file of users.
+On this page, the user can administrate the list of players so create/update/delete or import a file of players.
 And on this page, the user can set the lottery: the number of winners and ordered/unordered winners.
 The application could send mail to the registered people to indicate if they have won or lost.